Cross-platform C SDK logo

 setpt_get ()

 Search for an item in O(logn).
-It is equivalent to arrpt_bsearch.
-The internal set iterator will be fixed in it.
+If it exists, the internal iterator will be set to it.

 type*